 1) Betting With Your Heart, Not Your Head

 Many beginners start out by placing wagers on their favorite team.
 Well, successful sports betting is complex, and betting solely on your hometown team will lead to trouble.
-As an example, the Denver Broncos started out 3-1 last season, before dropping eight in a row.
+As an example, the Denver Broncos started out 3-1 in the 2017 NFL season, before dropping eight in a row.
 Fans probably figured Denver would turn the corner.
 Didn’t happen.
 They finished 5-11 and 4-11-1 against the spread (ATS), better than only the Cleveland Browns (4-12).

 Sports are often unpredictable and any team can take a wrong turn at any moment.
 Players can get hurt, chemistry slips, coaches change.
 There’s myriad reasons for stumbles.
 Loyalty does not pay in the sports betting realm.
 It’s best not to bet on the teams you love solely because you love them.